daniel1noble/metaDigitise/README.md

 Re-calibrate? (y/n)
 ```

 The first few questions ask the user what the calibration points are.
-In this figure, only the y-axis is really important, so again, we only have to enter the y-axis coordinates.
 Often, plots might contain multiple groups that the meta-analyst wants to extract from. `metaDigitise` handles this nicely by prompting the user to enter the group first, followed by the digitisation of this groups data.
-After digitising the first group and having exited (i.e., hit `esc` from plot window), `mteaDigitise` will ask the user whether they would like to add another group.
-They can add another group, or simply continue.
-The number of groups are not really limited and users can just keep adding in groups to accommodate the different numbers that may be presented across figures (although it gets complicated with too many).
+After digitising the first group, and having exited (i.e., hit `esc` from plot window), `mteaDigitise` will ask the user whether they would like to add another group.
+They can add another group (`a`), or simply continue (`c`).
+The number of groups are not really limited and users can just keep adding in groups to accommodate the different numbers that may be presented across figures (although it can get complicated with too many).

 ```
 Follow instructions below, to exit point adding or removing: